waggle-sensor/sage-website/docs/tutorials/accessing-data.md

 ```

 :::tip
-More details on how to use the query API can be found [here](https://github.com/waggle-sensor/waggle-beehive-v2/blob/main/docs/querying-measurements.md#query-api)
+More details of using the data API and the data model can be found [here](https://github.com/waggle-sensor/waggle-beehive-v2/blob/main/docs/querying-measurements.md#query-api) and [here](https://github.com/waggle-sensor/waggle-beehive-v2/blob/main/docs/querying-measurements.md#data-model).
 :::

-## Data model
+## Data bundles

-A detailed description of the data model can be found [here](https://github.com/waggle-sensor/waggle-beehive-v2/blob/main/docs/querying-measurements.md#data-model).
+**Data bundles** provide sensor data and associated metadata in a single, large, downloadable file.
+Soon, each Data Bundle available for download will have a DOI that can be used for publication citations.

+Data Bundles are compiled nightly and may be downloaded in [this archive](https://web.lcrc.anl.gov/public/waggle/sagedata/SAGE-Data.tar).

-## Accessing large files (i.e. training data)
+## Accessing file uploads

-Waggle collects large files for AI training purposes.
+User applications can upload files for AI training purposes.
 These files stored in an S3 bucket hosted by the [Open Storage Network](https://www.openstoragenetwork.org/).

 To find these files use the filter `"name":"upload"` and specify additional filters to limit search results, for example: